 That’s why you shouldn’t forsee beard care.
 Beard oils and balms are a must-have for conditioning your beard.

 This is all great, but at the end of the day, all your efforts will fall flat if your beard is not clean.
-To achieve that cleanliness, you are going to need a beard shampoo or wash, and fast.
+To achieve that cleanliness, you are going to need a beard wash, and fast.

-Before you grab those ingredients and get started on your own DIY beard shampoo, consider these criteria that will help you to develop the best product for your skin and facial hair.
+Before you grab those ingredients and get started on your own DIY beard shampoo, consider these criteria that will help you develop the best product for your skin and facial hair.

-What Capabilities Should Beard Shampoo Have?
+What Capabilities Should a Beard Shampoo Have

 1. The Cleaning Capability

-While this might seem obvious, it needs to be at the top of your DIY beard shampoo list.
+While this might seem obvious, it needs to be at the top of your DIY shampoo list.
 If the shampoo is not cleaning the beard, then what is the point of making it?

 The shampoo needs to have a cleansing product that has a good exfoliate ingredient, meaning it might be a little rougher on the skin but it will lather well and remove any dirt of the facial hair you accumulated during the day.